radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ## Radius and Cloud Providers

-Radius makes it easy for developers and operators to define, deploy, and collaborate on cloud-native applications across public clouds and private infrastructure.
+Radius makes it easy for developers and operators to define, deploy, and collaborate on cloud-native applications across public clouds.
 To deploy cloud resources, Radius needs to be set up with cloud provider credentials.
 From the get-go, Radius has supported static credentials to communicate with both Azure and AWS.
 You can store credentials like Azure client-secret and AWS access-key in Radius Credential.
 Details about the scope of resource deployment, such as subscription-key and resource-group for Azure, and account-id and region for AWS, can be stored as Radius provider in a Radius Environment.
 Check out [Radius Cloud Providers](https://docs.radapp.io/guides/operations/providers/overview/) for more info.
 While this approach is straightforward, it relies on users to secure the credentials by following good security practices like credential rotation.

-Now, we support Workload Identity to leverage the security benefits mentioned in Workload Identity.
+Now, we support Workload Identity to leverage the security benefits mentioned in [What is Workload Identity](#what-is-workload-identity)

 ### How Radius works with Azure Workload Identity

+#### various Azure Workload Identity terms introduction (AAD, Client ID ...)

+#### Radius with AWS IRSA setup

-- component diagram / sequence diagram higlighting the flow between one of the radius pods , OIDC provider, Azure
+Radius with Azure Workload Identity setup component diagram / sequence diagram higlighting the flow between one of the radius pods , OIDC provider, Azure with some explanation

-- explanation of the diagram
+#### More Details

 ### How Radius works with AWS IRSA